NIStreamer/nistreamer/docs/internals/fn_lib.md

 Exposing waveform libraries as separate Python classes allows for the following key properties:
 * Streamer core only exposes a single entry point for all waveforms - the `add_instr` methods of  `StreamerWrap`;
-* Waveform library `pyclass`es are exposed publicly (in contrast to `StreamerWrap`, which is hidden behind PyAPI), allowing direct use of the named methods `PyO3` macros automatically generated for every waveform .
+* Waveform library `pyclass`es are exposed publicly (in contrast to `StreamerWrap`, which is hidden behind PyAPI), allowing direct use of the named Python methods that `PyO3` macros automatically generate for every waveform.

 As a result, there is no explicit relay code, so adding new waveforms to libraries does not require making any edits in the back-end core or PyAPI, as required for extensibility.